Joel S. Pace

 Joel Scott Pace was raised in Baytown and Highlands, Texas.
 He grew up with his older brother Jonathan and younger twin sisters, Amy and Stacy.

 Joel attended high school at Baytown Sterling High School.
 While in high school he was a member of the water polo and swim teams.
 In water polo, he was voted First Team All-District (three years), First Team All-State (three years) and, in 1986, First Team All-American after leading his team to the finals of the State Championship.
 During this same time, he also excelled in swimming.
 He won over 10 individual district championships in various disciplines.
 He was elected captain of both the water polo teams and the swim teams in 1985 and 1986.
-After his senior year, he was selected by the local paper as the Bay Area Athlete of the Year in 1986.
+After his senior year, he was selected by the local paper (The Baytown Sun) as the Bay Area Athlete of the Year in 1986.

 Joel previously served elected to the Circle C Ranch Homeowners Association Board of Directors.
 He was significantly involved in the planning and construction of the Circle C Community Center and Pool.